creativetechnologylab/python-for-beginners/collections.md

 IndexError: list index out of range
 ```

 Because lists are _changeable_, we're allowed to add / remove elements from our list.
 The `append()` command allows us to add an item to the end of the list, while the `remove()` command allows us to take something away from a list.
-Note that `remove()` takes away the _first occurence_ of that item.

 ```pycon
 >>> my_list.append("string-4")